gustafe/AoC2025/README.md

 ## TODO

-Running score: 4 / 4
+Running score: 6 / 6

+### Day 3: Lobby

+Naive straightforward solution for part 1, recursive for part 2.

+Score: 2

 ### Day 2: Gift Shop

 It was faster solving this by thinking about than trying to find a regex online to solve it.

 Score: 2